-11. Anti-discrimination
+11 Anti-discrimination

-- 1. The parties are committed to the achievement of a socially accountable, open and fair organisation, which reflects a multicultural and free thinking society, and in which individuals enjoy the opportunity to, and are encouraged to, express a viewpoint without fear of reprisal. - 2.
+- 1. The parties are committed to the achievement of a socially accountable, open and fair organisation, which reflects a multicultural and free-thinking society, and in which individuals enjoy the opportunity to, and are encouraged to, express a viewpoint without fear of reprisal. - 2.
 The parties are committed to taking all reasonable steps to provide an organisation free of discrimination and bullying as specified in the Anti-Discrimination Act, 1977, the Work Health and Safety Act 2011, and any other relevant legislation that is subsequently enacted. - 3.
-It is the intention of the parties to this Agreement to achieve the principal object in s.351 of the Fair Work Act 2009 by helping to prevent and eliminate discrimination on the basis of sex, marital status, pregnancy, parental status, family responsibilities, age, race, impairment, religion, political belief or activity, trade union activity, sexual preference and association with, or relation to, a person identified on the base of any of the above attributes.
+It is the intention of the parties to this Agreement to achieve the principal object in s.351 of the Fair Work Act 2009 by helping to prevent and eliminate discrimination on the basis of sex, marital status, pregnancy, parental status, family or carer's responsibilities, age, race, colour, physical or mental disability, religion, political opinion, trade union activity, sexual orientation, national extraction, social origin and association with, or relation to, a person identified on the basis of any of the above attributes.

-12. Appeals
+12 Appeals

-- 1. An employee who: - (a) Is an unsuccessful applicant for promotion to a staff position which had been advertised; or - (b) Is affected by a decision involving a reduction in his/her position or pay; (except in the case of a provisional appointment, and staff who are redeployed as a result of their position being made redundant), is entitled to appeal, subject to Subclauses 3 and 4 below, to an Appeals Committee to have the decision reviewed.
+- 1. An employee who: - (a) Is an unsuccessful applicant for promotion to a staff position which had been advertised; or - (b) Is affected by a decision involving a reduction in their position or pay; (except in the case of a provisional appointment, and staff who are redeployed as a result of their position being made redundant), is entitled to appeal, subject to Subclauses 3 and 4 below, to an Appeals Committee to have the decision reviewed.